Serbia and Montenegro in the Eurovision Song Contest 2004: Beovizija 2004

 Beovizija 2004 was the second edition of Beovizija.
-In 2004, the festival was used as the semi-final for Evropesma 2004, Serbia and Montenegro's national selection for their entry in the Eurovision Song Contest 2004.
-It was held on February 20 at the Sava Center in Belgrade, Serbia.
+In 2004, the festival was used as the Serbian semi-final for Evropesma 2004, the national selection organised by UJRT to select the Serbian-Montenegrin entry in the Eurovision Song Contest 2004.
+It was held on February 20 at the Sava Center in Belgrade.
 The ceremonies were hosted by Aleksandar Srećković and Ksenija Balaban.
 The top 4 songs qualified for the final - they were chosen by 9 jury members (8 individuals and televoting/SMS voting being the 9th member).
-Negative, Leontina, Boris Režak and Nataša Kojić qualified for Evropesma.
-Jelena Jevremović was the televote/SMS vote winner.
+Negative, Leontina, Boris Režak, and Nataša Kojić qualified for Evropesma.